Trump is impeached, again, with the country even more at war over his presidency

 Did it start with the Republican takeover of the House in 1994 and the tactics of then- Speaker Newt Gingrich?
 Was it fueled by the tea party uprising during Barack Obama’s administration?
 Was it the arrival of Trump and his nativist rhetoric?

-The time between the first and second Trump impeachments span fewer than 400 days and yet a lifetime.
-In those nearly 400 days, an incomprehensible series of events unfolded, each worthy of historical significance and all of which the president made worse rather than better.
+The time between the first and second Trump impeachments spans fewer than 400 days and yet a lifetime.
+In those nearly 400 days, an incomprehensible series of events unfolded, each of historical significance and all of which the president made worse rather than better.

-The first impeachment took place before the coronavirus pandemic began, leaving left more than 375,000 Americans dead and killing people at a higher rate than at any time since the virus emerged here.
+The first impeachment took place before the coronavirus pandemic began, leaving more than 380,000 Americans dead and killing people at a higher rate now than at any time since the virus emerged here.
 The president refused to take the pandemic seriously and instead sought to politicize it, belittling the wearing of masks and calling for the reopening of the economy before health experts said it was safe to do so.

 The first impeachment came before racial protests erupted across the nation, sparked by new killings of Black people by law enforcement.
 The killings and the protests, some of which turned violent, forced much of the country to confront more directly than at any time since the 1960s a history of racism and discrimination and the hunger for justice.

 Trump used the protests, especially the violence that accompanied some of them, to stoke more racial animosity.
-Pointing to those who invaded the Capitol and the image of the Confederate flag being carried by one of the rioters, Foner said, “These groups don’t think Black people are really legitimately part of the citizenry, just as in Reconstruction… Anyone carrying a Confederate flag certainly believes that.
+Pointing to those who invaded the Capitol and the image of the Confederate flag being carried by one of the rioters, Foner said, “These groups don’t think Black people are really legitimately part of the citizenry, just as in Reconstruction. . . .
+Anyone carrying a Confederate flag certainly believes that.
 And, you know, it’s that that’s a very dangerous idea to have around.”

 Finally, the first impeachment also came before an election that produced the biggest voter turnout in history and, most profoundly, before Trump sought to overturn the results.
 His repeated use of conspiracy theories and lies about widespread fraud, his claims that the election had been stolen, started a straight line that led to the ransacking of the Capitol a week ago and then to Wednesday’s vote in the House.